 \end{defin}

-\begin{remarque} In Definition \ref{FilteredHomotopyGroupsSimplicial}, the object $s\pi_0(X)$ is a filtered simplicial set since it is a functor from $\Delta(P)^{\op}$ to $\Set$.
-See Proposition \ref{PresheavesCategory}.
-For $n\geq 1$, $s\pi_n(X,\phi)$ should be thought of as a filtered simplicial group.
-Indeed, it is a functor from $\Delta(P)^{\op}$ to the category of groups.
-However, we will often forget the group structure and consider it as a filtered simplicial set.

-Now, the structure of filtered simplicial set of $s\pi_n(X,\phi)$ is rich but it can be understood from its set of simplices, which should be familiar.
-In fact, notice that $\Map(\Delta^J,X)$ is a simplicial equivalent to the (generalized) holinks of $X$ (see Definition \ref{GeneralizedHolink} for a proper definition of generalized holinks).
-And so, the $J$-simplices of $s\pi_n(X,\phi)$ are only the elements of the $n$-th homotopy group of those "simplicial holinks".
-In fact, the filtered simplicial sets $s\pi_n(X,\phi)$ contains the information of all homotopy groups of strata and of simplicial holinks of $X$ and the interactions between them.
+\begin{remarque} In Definition \ref{FilteredHomotopyGroupsSimplicial}, the functor $s\pi_0(X)$ can be seen as a filtered simplicial set since it is a functor from $\Delta(P)^{\op}$ to $\Set$ (see Proposition \ref{PresheavesCategory}).
+We will use this observation in order to "draw" the $0$-th filtered homotopy groups of filtered simplicial sets (or spaces), as a compact way of conveying the information it contains, see Figure \ref{FigureExamplePi0}.
+This point of view is also relevant when thinking about pointings, since they can be thought of as maps from pieces of $s\pi_0(X)$ into $X$, see remark \ref{PointingUpToHomotopy}.
+One could also chose to consider the $n$-th filtered homotopy groups as filtered simplicial sets (or groups), but this point of view does not add much clarity.
+We will only use it in the statement $e)$ of Corollary \ref{CorollaireAlmostMiller}.
+Here, the $1$-skeleton of the $n$-th filtered homotopy groups is to be understood as the restriction of the functor $s\pi_n(A,\phi)$ to the full subcategory of $\Delta(P)^{op}$ containing the filtered simplices of dimension $\leq 1$.

+The structure of the filtered homotopy groups is quite rich but in part redondant.
+We will see (Lemma \ref{WEonNonDegenerate}) that it is sufficient to compute the functor on non-degenerate simplices of $\Delta(P)$ (i.e. on simplices of the form $\Delta^{J_0}=[p_0,\dots,p_d]$ with $p_0<\dots<p_d$).
+What remains, is the data of (the homotopy groups of) the strata and generalized holinks (see Definition \ref{GeneralizedHolink}), together with the information of how they map into each other.
+For example, $s\pi_n(X,\phi)([p])=\pi_n(X_p,\phi([p]))$, where $X_p$ is the $p$-stratum of $X$, and $s\pi_n(X,\phi)([p,q])=\pi_n(\Hol_{p,q}(X),\phi([p,q]))$, where $\Hol_{p,q}(X)$ is the simplicial analogue of the homotopy links of the $p$-stratum into the $q$-stratum of $X$.

-Furthermore, let $P$ be the poset with only one element, $K$ be a Kan complex, and $k\colon \Delta^0\to K$ a vertex of $K$.
+Furthermore, let $P=\{p\}$ be the poset with only one element, $K$ be a Kan complex, and $k\colon \Delta^0\to K$ a vertex of $K$.
 We can see $K$ as simplicial set trivially filtered over $P$, and compute $s\pi_n(K,k)$.
-All non-degenerate simplices of $s\pi_n(K,k)$ will be of dimension $0$ and we will have the following isomorphism :
+There is only one non-degenerate simplex in $\Delta(\{p\})$, $[p]$, and $s\pi_n(K,k)([p])=\pi_n(K,k)$.
 In particular, we recover the usual definition of homotopy groups when working over a trivial poset. \end{remarque}

 We can now state a characterization of homotopy equivalences between fibrant filtered simplicial sets using the filtered homotopy groups.